top of page

 Research and Discovery

-To better understand the industry and user expectations, I studied leading POS systems such as Clover and Square.
-I focused on their onboarding experiences, payment flows, and inventory management features.
+To understand user expectations and industry standards, I analyzed leading POS systems like Clover and Square, focusing on onboarding, payment flows, and inventory management.

 On Boarding – 1